Maps

 The BC Government provides free passenger/vehicle ferry service via Inland Ferries across lakes and rivers that are not spanned by bridges.
 And water taxis provide access to many remote islands and inlets along the coast.
 They also ferry people short distances in waterfront cities and towns, such as Vancouver and Victoria.

-This summer, travel for less on BC Ferries’ new BC Ferries Saver fare from $49 for a standard vehicle and driver, including a free reservation.
+Travel for less with the BC Ferries Saver fare from $49 for a standard vehicle and driver, including a free reservation.
 Saver fares are available on select sailings on routes between Metro Vancouver and Vancouver Island.

 Save Now